biocorecrg/.github/profile/README.md

 ## CRG's Biocore GitHub

 Welcome to the CRG Bioinformatics Core GitHub!
 We provide researchers with services of analyses of high-throughput sequencing (NGS, Nanopore, droplet-based) and other biomedical data, software/pipelines and database development, and bioinformatics training.
-We focus on delivering reproducible results using modern computational solutions (NextFlow, Cloud, Linux containers).
+We focus on delivering reproducible results using modern computational solutions (Nextflow, Cloud, Linux containers).

 Website: https://biocore.crg.eu/